egmontmika/egmontmika.com/content/blog/short-time-pressure.md

 Just making this phone call...

-Then preparing the dinner, picking up the kids,cleaning the house, buying a birthday present, fixing the bike, getting a haircut, washing the clothes, reading the manual, answering them emails… The list seems endless.
+Then preparing the dinner, picking up the kids, cleaning the house, buying a birthday present, fixing the bike, getting a haircut, washing the clothes, reading the manual, answering the emails… The list seems endless.

 How do you deal with short-time pressure?